 Good Neighbour is our flagship CR programme, helping fulfil our ambition to be the UK's leading community-based lender by creating opportunities for our people to work with our communities.

-Why we get involved in the communities we serve
+Providing benefits to the communities we serve

 The structures we have in place guarantee that, despite economic uncertainty, CR remains a core part of our business.